SamTh3D3v/AltBrowser/Alt-Browser.package/AltPackageNode.class/README.md

-An ABPackageNode represent a package and all classes matching it (categories).
+An AltPackageNode represent a RPackage.
+It is a bit a double bind with AltPackageSetNode, due to the changes in RPackage.